JetBrains/teamcity-documentation/topics/qodana.md

 Refer to [Configuring Build Steps](configuring-build-steps.md) for a description of common build steps' settings.
 With Qodana, you can use flexible [build failure conditions](build-failure-conditions.md).

-The The _Qodana_ build runner provides exhaustive data about your code quality.
+The _Qodana_ build runner provides exhaustive data about your code quality.
 You can:

 - View an interactive build report.
 - Assign [investigations](investigating-and-muting-build-failures.md) of the reported issues to the team members.